schalkneethling/150days-of-html/content/book/day030/_index.md

-# Day 30 - Embedded content - Images

-Welcome to day 30!
+---
+title: Chapter 30 | picture and source elements
+keywords: html, html standard, how-to, learn html
+description: The elements we cover in this chapter are, picture, and source.
+menu:
+  book:
+    weight: 30
+---

+# Chapter 30 | `picture` and `source` elements

-Today we start to dig into the embedded content elements.
-The elements we cover today are, `picture`, and `source`.
+In this chapter we start to dig into the embedded content elements.
+The elements we cover in this chapter are, `picture`, and `source`.
 The `picture` element and its related `source` element, introduced with HTML5, give us new powerful tools to improve the user experience from both a performance and visual perspective.
 So let’s dig into the details and see how you can use these new elements.

 ## `picture`